On the Mellin transform of a D-module

-\begin{Remark} If the base field is the field $\mathbb C$ of complex numbers, then local Fourier transforms can be defined at the analytic level (this is well-known, take first Katz's extension, apply the global Fourier transform and localize at infinity), denote $\Phi^{(\star,\infty)}$ the functors so defined ($\star\in \mathbb C \cup \{\infty\}$).
-For differential modules of rank one in one variable, the formal and the analytic classification coincide, so the formal stationary phase isomorphism for the Fourier transform \cite{GL}*{section 1} implies that if $\M$ is a holonomic module over the affine line, then there is an analytic isomorphism\footnote{See \cite{Mo}*{(5.11)} for a description in terms of local data of the determinant of the Fourier transform (and not just of its germ at infinity).}
+\begin{Remark} Local Fourier transforms can be defined at the analytic level (this is well-known, take first an extension to a holonomic module on the affine $\mathbb C$-line, apply the global Fourier transform and localize at infinity), denote $\Phi^{(\star,\infty)}$ the functors so defined ($\star\in \mathbb C \cup \{\infty\}$).
+For differential modules of rank one in one variable, the formal and the analytic classification coincide, so the formal stationary phase isomorphism for the Fourier transform \cite{GL}*{section 1} implies that if $\M$ is a holonomic module over the affine line, then there is an analytic isomorphism\footnote{See \cite{Mo}*{(5.11)} for a description, in terms of local data, of the determinant of the global Fourier transform (and not just of its germ at infinity).}

 Following the analogous procedure, local Mellin transforms can also be defined at the analytic level.
 However, for difference modules of rank one, the analytic classification is much finer than the formal one (see \cite{vPS}*{10.2}), and therefore Theorem 4 above does not allow to derive a similar conclusion as in the Fourier case.
 If $\M$ is a module with regular singularities, then the analytic type of the determinant of its Mellin transform was determined in \cite{LS} (as explained in loc. cit., in fact only regularity at zero and at infinity is needed).